-The 120-volt AC power from the genset can be used to power appliances and other electrical equipment.
-(Appliances and other electrical equipment are referred to as "electrical loads" or "loads" when they are connected to the genset.)
+The 120-volt AC power output (60Hz models) from the generator can be used to power appliances and other electrical equipment.
+(Appliances and other electrical equipment are referred to as "electrical loads" or "loads" when they are connected to the generator.)

-A 25-amp circuit breaker (2.8 model), located on the genset mounted control panel, protects the generator from an overloaded circuit.
+A 30-amp circuit breaker, on the standard set mounted control panel, protects the wiring from damage due to an overloaded circuit.
 An overloaded circuit occurs when too many appliances, tools, lights, etc., are operated at the same time.